codeenigma/billder/README.md

-  'secret'    : 'abCdEFghiJkLmnOPQrSTuvwXyz123456787', // the secret associated with the above key 'bucket'    : 'my-billing-bucket', // the name of your S3 bucket containing your billing reports 'region'    : 'eu-west-1', // the region your S3 billing bucket is in 'client': {
+  'secret'    : 'abCdEFghiJkLmnOPQrSTuvwXyz123456787', // the secret associated with the above key 'bucket'    : 'my-billing-bucket', // the name of your S3 bucket containing your billing reports 'region'    : 'eu-west-1', // the region your S3 billing bucket is in 'incomeCategory' : 'XXX', // the three-digit FreeAgent category code, false if not required 'client': {
     'id': 'abcfdefghijklmnop', // your FreeAgent app OAuth identifier 'secret': '123ghjk4567jkhabbja' // your FreeAgent app OAuth secret